De-Fo/ghostprobe-project/README.md

 MIT License - see LICENSE file for details.

 ## Honesty
+Hey, lastly this.

-Hey, lastly this, it's a tool built in one sitting for now, so don't expect magic.
+It's a tool built in one sitting for now, so don't expect magic.

 Sometimes works, sometimes doesn't.

 Only tried out on windows for now where only the python -m  option of running it was working.

 Also the make build was breaking it so I removed that.

 After more testing and actually running it on UNIX, will do more updates and additions to it.

 Thanks for reading.

 **GhostProbe** - Automating tests you need to run.